 Nowadays, the internet plays a major role in the preparation and organization of trips.
 Even before leaving for the trip, 26% of travelers book cultural and leisure activities online.
-If we then consider that 18% of bookings are made directly on the provider’s website, we are left with no doubt that optimizing the shopping experience on your platform is crucial to securing a good number of tickets sold.
+If we then consider that 18% of bookings are made directly on the provider’s website.
+We are left with no doubt that optimizing the shopping experience on your platform is crucial to securing a good number of tickets sold.
 However, optimizing the online booking experience is not always a bed of roses.
-In fact, not everyone who visits your site will conclude the ticket purchase, and one of the most critical and delicate stages of the customer journey is the payment stage.
+In fact, not everyone who visits your site will conclude the ticket purchase.
+One of the most critical and delicate stages of the customer journey is the payment stage.
 This is precisely where you see a significant drop in the conversion rate.

 In this article we will look at how to increase your conversion rate by focusing on the final stage of the purchase and booking journey.
 For that, we will also clue you in on the importance of having the right online payment platform.